Can I see a sample print before I order?

 The short answer to this question is no, but let us explain.
 For solutions, please skip to the last paragraph.

-The biggest cost in any custom t-shirt order is setup and cleanup.
+The biggest costs in any screen printed project are setup and cleanup.
 In order to make your project look its very best, we take care with every step.
-Before printing even begins this includes digital artwork preparation, ordering the blank t-shirts, and possibly preparing custom digital mockups.
+Before printing even begins this includes sourcing and ordering garments, digital artwork preparation, and preparing digital mockups.
 On the press it includes preparing and exposing the screen, mixing custom inks, registration, alignment and testing the screen.
 And then there’s cleanup: scraping the ink for re-use, cleaning and de-emulsifying the screens, and checking and packaging your final print.